almeida-manuel/venda-bilhetes-igreja/README.md

 A desktop application built with Python and Tkinter for managing ticket sales in a church setting.
-This system allows assistants to register ticket sales efficiently, track sales by date, generate Excel and PDF reports, and perform backups.
+This system allows assistants to register ticket sales efficiently, track sales by date, generate Excel reports, and perform backups.
 Key features include:

 User-friendly interface with modern design.